sachuprasadrs/s3/mad/2calculator/readme.txt

-Program 2: Simple Calculator App (Android Java)
+Program 2: Simple Calculator App (Custom Keypad)
 Aim
-To design an Android app that allows the user to enter two numbers and perform basic arithmetic operations (add, subtract, multiply, divide), displaying the result.
+To design an Android app that presents a calculator interface using only button input (number keys, basic operators, clear, backspace).
+Tap buttons to build an arithmetic expression, use clear/backspace for corrections, and display the evaluated result.

-Algorithm (Refurbished & Stepwise)
+Refurbished Algorithm (Stepwise)
-Start a new Android project ("CalculatorApp") with an Empty Activity.
+Start a new Android project (CalculatorApp) with an Empty Activity.

 In activity_main.xml:

-Place two EditText fields for number input (with inputType="numberDecimal").

-Add four Button views for addition, subtraction, multiplication, and division (arranged horizontally).
+Use a vertical layout centered (android:gravity="center").

-Add a TextView to display the result.
+Place a TextView at the top for display.

+Use a GridLayout for a keypad:

+Four rows: numbers (7–9, 4–6, 1–3, C/0/⌫/+/-/*//)

+Operators and action keys (division, multiplication, subtraction, addition, equals, clear, backspace).

+Swap the positions of clear and 0, placing "0" at bottom-left.

+Center align all buttons and display.

 In MainActivity.java:

-Link XML widgets (EditText, Button, TextView) to Java variables using findViewById().

-Add OnClickListener to each button.
+Link TextView and all button views using findViewById.

+Maintain a string for current expression.

-On button press:
+On button tap, append digits/operators appropriately.

-Read numbers from the EditTexts as double.

-Perform the selected operation.

-Display the result in the TextView.
+Backspace = delete last character.
+Clear = reset input.

+On "=": evaluate the arithmetic expression and display result.

-Handle invalid input (e.g., division by zero, empty fields) by showing a Toast.
+Handle invalid expressions/divide by zero by showing "Error".

-Test the app with valid and invalid inputs, checking all operations and displaying user-friendly error messages as needed.
+Test all possible input sequences including erase/correction.

 Files to Alter
-res/layout/activity_main.xml (UI design)
+res/layout/activity_main.xml (UI keypad, display, button arrangement)

-java/com.example.calculatorapp/MainActivity.java (logic for calculator)
+java/com.example.calculatorapp/MainActivity.java (logic for input/build/evaluate)

-No changes are needed to the manifest or Gradle files for a simple app like this.

-Complete Code (Concise & Commented)
+Complete Code
 1. activity_main.xml
 xml
 <?xml version="1.0" encoding="utf-8"?>